Creamy Rice Pudding

 Rice pudding in a sauce pot topped with almonds

 Rice pudding is a thick and sweet mixture of rice cooked in milk until it becomes soft and creamy.
-It’s flavored with a variety of warm spices like vanilla and cinnamon, and sometimes has other add-ins like raisins or nuts.
+It’s often flavored with warm spices like vanilla and cinnamon and sometimes has other add-ins like raisins or nuts.
 It’s a simple, warm, and comforting dish that is always satisfying.
 While this dish is said to have originated in China, several cultures across the globe have some form of rice pudding, each with its own unique combination of rice varieties, spices, and add-ins.
+I love making this particular recipe around Christmas—there’s just something about the warm spices and creamy texture that gives me all the holiday feels!

 • Raisins